toolness/nunjucks/home.md

 ## Express

-You can also tell nunjucks to install itself in your express app.
+You can also tell nunjucks to install itself in your [express](http://expressjs.com/) app.
-Assuming your templates are in the `templates` folder:
+Assuming your templates are in the `views` folder:

 ```js
 var nunjucks = require('nunjucks');